hglee/GenesysZu3EGFpgaExample/PCAMPetaLinux/README.md

 ### 5. Edit user device tree file

-Edit `project-spec/meta-user/meta-xilinx-tools/recipes-bsp/uboot-device-tree/files/system-user.dtsi` before building.
+Edit `project-spec/meta-user/recipes-bsp/device-tree/files/system-user.dtsi` before building.
 The file contents below have been modified to match the EMIO and other settings.

-Review the `components/plnx_workspace/device-tree/device-tree/pl.dtsi` file that automatically generated after the PetaLinux build, and edit user device tree file again if modifications are necessary.

 * [system-user.dtsi](os/project-spec/meta-user/recipes-bsp/device-tree/files/system-user.dtsi)

+Review the `components/plnx_workspace/device-tree/device-tree/pl.dtsi` file that automatically generated for the PL side after the PetaLinux build, and edit user device tree file again if modifications are necessary.

 ### 6. Build PetaLinux